mckerrj/PollProj/README.md

 ## Simple Tutorial App for Django, basic Python, Celery, Tastypie, and Chef.
+This app is for onboarding new employees at SocialCode to familiarize yourself with some basics around our technical stack notably Django, Python, TastyPie, Celery, UWSGI, Nginx, and Chef/Vagrant.

 ### What the TwitterApp does
 - Setup a simple Django project